-The Company's Articles of Association provide for a Board consisting of not less than six or more than ten members.
-Each director is elected to serve until the next annual general meeting of shareholders and until his or her successor has been elected.
+The Company's Articles of Association provide for a Board consisting of not less than 6 or more than 12 members.
+Each director (other than an outside director, as explained below) is elected to serve until the next annual general meeting of shareholders and until his or her successor has been elected.
 Each officer is elected by and serves at the discretion of the Board of Directors.
 Each of the Company's officers and directors, other than nonemployee directors, devotes substantially full time to the affairs of the Company.
 The Company's nonemployee directors devote such time to the affairs of the Company as is necessary to discharge their duties.
 There are no family relationships among any of the directors, officers or key employees of the Company.